asca234/CS499-SCM/README.md

 SCM assignment repo

 Included are my portion of a group project from Networking last semester, and my current resume.
-The requested memo is added as a submission comment on Canvas.
+The requested memo is added as a submission comment on Canvas, and in the submission file w/ the URL to this repo.